 Kaunas seems to have donuts as one of its specialty foods.
-I walked into Donut Lab which had recently opened.
-The selection was overwhelming and my “crispy donut” was amazing alongside a chai latte.
-My couchsurfing host also told me about Spurginė, the oldest doughnut shop in town and probably the best.
-Unfortunately I didn’t make it there myself, so it’s on the bucket list for next time.
+I walked into the Donut Lab which had recently opened.
+The selection was overwhelming.
+My “crispy donut” was amazing alongside a chai latte.
+Later, my Couchsurfing host told me about Spurginė, the best and oldest doughnut shop in town.
+Unfortunately, I didn’t make it there myself, so it’s on the bucket list for next time.

 Sorry, no photos of the class.

-Then on Saturday Rasa took me to Brištonas, a large resort park south of Kaunas.
+On Saturday, Rasa took me to Birštonas, a large resort park south of Kaunas.
 It’s quite beautiful there.
-After a long walk along the river, we hiked to a tall hill with a stunning view of the countryside.
-Did you know that in the Baltic States, hill and mountain are the same word.
-The highest mountains are only about 1000 meters, and most of the countries are very flat.
-You get up high enough and you can see an amazing expanse of the surrounding wilderness.
+After a long walk along the river, we hiked to a tall hill with a panoramic view of the countryside.
+Did you know that in the Baltic States, hill and mountain are the same word?
+The highest mountains are only about 3,000 feet high, and most of the Baltic countries are very flat.
+If you get up high enough, you can see an amazing expanse of the surrounding wilderness.

 Sunday was an even wilder excursion.
-Saturday night I stayed with my third couchsurfing host, Zita.
-We got up before 6 AM and took a bus to Viešvilė, 110 km west of Kaunas.
-From there we then rode bikes more than 90 km around the countryside to Veliuona, where we got the bus back to Kaunas.
-Then it was nearly 10 km more riding back to the house from the bus stop for a total of over 100 km of riding that day.
+Saturday night I stayed with my third Couchsurfing host, Zita.
+We got up before 6 a.m. and took a bus to Viešvilė, 110 km west of Kaunas.
+From there we then rode bikes more than 50 miles around the countryside to Veliuona, where we got the bus back to Kaunas.
+Then it was nearly 6 miles more riding back to the house from the bus stop for a total of over 60 miles of riding that day.
 Suffice to say, if I thought the aerobics class was hard, this was almost too much.
-I can honestly say it’s the farthest I’ve ever rode a bike in a single day.
+I can honestly say it’s the farthest I’ve ever ridden a bike in a single day.
 The stunning views of the river and hills along the way were more than worth the pain.

 Monday was another relax day.
 I explored the town some more, but also finished writing about another city in my blog.
 Other than that, the day was spent chatting with Rūta and her boyfriend Paulis, making a couple meals with them and making plans for my further travels.
 That afternoon I took a bus across town to my fourth and final host, Aiste.
 I thought it was funny that one of the first things she asked me was how to pronounce her name.
 When I said it correctly, she was mildly impressed.
 I guess I’m getting the hang of all these new languages.